 d.
 After a moment, the button will change to read "Download".
 Click the Download button to download the CloudFormation Template.

 e.
-Navigate to the CloudFormation section of the AWS Management Console, and Create a new Stack.
+Navigate to the CloudFormation section of the AWS Management Console, and Create Stack with new resources (standard)

 f.
 Select to Upload a template file, then choose the file you downloaded from Cloudability, and click Next.

 g.
 Choose a descriptive Stack name (something starting with "Cloudability", for example) and verify the automatically populated Parameters, then click Next.

 h.
 Read and click through the remainder of the confirmation screens.
 Don't forget to check the acknowledgment before you click Create.

 i.
 Your new Stack will initially have a Status of CREATE_IN_PROGRESS.
 Once the status changes to CREATE_COMPLETE, you're ready to return to Cloudability to verify the credential was set up properly.